pookjw/SidecarPatcher/README.md

 - You will need to enter your macOS password.

-- Ignore **warning**.
+- Ignore **warnings**.
 If you encounter error and you don't know how to fix, upload a log to [Issue](https://github.com/pookjw/SidecarPatcher/issues).
 (I can't reply all issues because I don't know all.)

 - This script will not patch again if you already patched your system until you revert to the original SidecarCore.